William-Dennis/meta-learning/README.md

-# Meta-Learning using Simulated Annealing
+# Meta-Learning

-This repository demonstrates using **Proximal Policy Optimization (PPO)** to automatically tune **Simulated Annealing (SA)** hyperparameters for minimizing the 2D Rastrigin function.

 Question: *Can we use meta-learning to improve the sample efficiency of another optimization algorithm?*

+We use **Proximal Policy Optimization (PPO)** to automatically tune **Simulated Annealing (SA)** hyperparameters to explore this.

+More updates coming soon
+- PPO to tune PPO?
+- Other benchmarks, not just Rastrigin function

 Python 3.12+